mozkomor/GrinGoldMiner/INSTALL.md

 ## How to compile on Windows
 You need Visual Studio 2017 with dotnet core 2.0 and CUDA 9.1 SDK installed on your system.
-Simply open the solution and build Release target for x64 architecture.
+Simply open the solution and build Release target for x64 architecture (or better publish).
 Grab both executables and their libraries and put them in a single folder somewhere else.
-Open windows power shell in that folder and run ./Theta -r 100 -n 0
+Open windows power shell in that folder and run

+    ./Theta -d <cuda_device_id> -a <grin_node_IP>
+or
+    dotnet Theta.dll -d <cuda_device_id> -a <grin_node_IP>

 CUDA 9.1 needs specific maximum version of VS2017, it may not work with the latest VC++ compiler version!